Roborock products have evolved through the years, and the S7 MaxV Ultra is its culmination.

 It won’t be wise to rely on this robot for deep cleaning, but it’s great for daily cleaning chores to prevent dust from accumulating, especially underneath furniture.

-Next, we’ll look at how the Roborock S7 MaxV handles red wine and coke stains.
+Next, we’ll examine how the Roborock S7 MaxV handles red wine and coke stains.

 These tests aim to see if the vibrating mopping pad has enough agitation to remove these blemishes.